NeTEx-CEN/NeTEx/README.md

    - The intended content scope can be indicated by a filter object.
    - It should be used as the main XSD for production and validation purposes.

-Note : `netex_publication_noConstraint.xsd` is the same as `netex_publication.xsd` but without all the XSD constraints (e.g., unicity of attributes).
+Note: `netex_publication_noConstraint.xsd` is the same as `netex_publication.xsd` but without all the XSD constraints (e.g., unicity of attributes).
 It is convenient to speed up the work in development phases, but at the price of a much weaker validation.

 2. **netex_siri.xsd**
    - Embeds NeTEx XML model elements in the SIRI protocol for dynamic exchange of elements between servers.